 Are there any special rules for the Parade Ground?

-In addition to the General Park rules (link to list under Park Rules), the following are prohibited on the Parade Ground:
+In addition to the general Park Rules, the following are prohibited on the Parade Ground:

 - Drones and model planes;